aws-ia/cfn-abi-deepwatch-mdr/guide/content/post-deployment-steps.md

 After the deployment completes, you will see the root stack and nested stacks in the AWS Control Tower management account.
 ![Control Tower Manager Account Stacks](/images/test-deployment.png)

-If you log in to the Control Tower log archive account, you will see something similar.
-Take note of the output values of the `StackSet-deepwatch-logging-resource-configuration-*uuid*` stack.
-Your DeepWatch engineer needs these values to finish setting up ingestion.
+After you deploy the solution, provide your Deepwatch security engineer expert the output values of the `StackSet-deepwatch-logging-resource-configuration-*uuid*` stack.
+These values will be needed to finish setting up ingestion.
 ![Control Tower log archive account stacks](/images/test-deployment2.png)